Learn SQL

 Even experienced developers hit SQL errors.
 Learn how to troubleshoot syntax issues, joins, subqueries, and more—with real examples and AI support built into Galaxy.

 Slow queries?
 We’ve all been there.
-This guide covers optimization strategies—from indexing and joins to Galaxy’s AI-optimizer that rewrites your queries for speed.
+This guide covers optimization strategies—from indexing and joins to Galaxy’s AI-copilot that rewrites your queries for speed.

 Use our Glossary to explore certain topic areas and learn what they mean!